kavynabel/iliwycmbd_streamlit/README.md

 In your terminal type the command:
 ```
-streamlit run "work/streamlit.py"
+streamlit run "work/iliwycmbd_streamlit/iris_app_example.py"
 ```
 - Ctrl click the External URL, this will launch your app into your web browser.

-If this does not work for you, you may need to go to it directly to it by putting this in your searchbar: localhost:8501
+If this does not work for you, you will need to go directly to it by putting this in the searchbar of your browser: localhost:8501

-Now we can continually edit and save our streamlit.py file and all we have to do is refresh the tab in our browser for it to update!
+Now we can continually edit and save our file, and all we have to do is refresh the streamlit app tab in our browser for it to update!
-Let's try this by adding a streamlit write statement to our code: st.write("Does this actually work?")
+Let's try this by adding a streamlit write statement to our code: st.write("Adding more to my app")

 ## 2 Fork Repo